 Westfield Horton Plaza

-Our neighbors at Westfield Horton Plaza offers free parking for up to three (3) hours available Monday through Sunday from 9:30am to 9:00pm when you get your parking ticket stamped at self-service validation kiosks located inside Horton Plaza.
-The parking validation system ends at 9:00pm, and standard parking rates will apply after hours and if you exceed the three hour maximum.
-Westfield Horton Plaza’s parking is managed by Ace Parking.
+Our neighbors at Westfield Horton Plaza offers free parking for up to one (1) hour available Monday through Sunday from 5:00am to 8:00pm when you get your parking ticket stamped at self-service validation kiosks located inside Horton Plaza.
+The parking validation system ends at 8:00pm, and standard parking rates will apply after hours and if you exceed the one hour maximum.
 Call Manager for specifics (619) 233-1491 or visit Westfield.com.

 There are many surface lots that surround the Gaslamp Quarter.
 Some have active attendants on duty that will collect payment as you enter and some use automated attendants that will accept your credit card in return for a voucher you leave on your dash.
 Rates vary based on season, ball games and special events.
 A quick review of the Gaslamp Parking Map will help you determine which areas are closer to your destination but keep in mind that Gaslamp was designed with blocks that are smaller than many other communities and we also have a collection gorgeous historic buildings and world class people watching to view while you stroll through the neighborhood.
 A few blocks on our wide brick sidewalks should be a pleasure.

 6th & J Street (Entrance is just past Island Ave on the right)